mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 weight = 700
 +++

-# Grafana Enterprise configuration
+# Mosaicoo Enterprise configuration

-This page describes Grafana Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
+This page describes Mosaicoo Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
 Refer to [Configuration]({{< relref "../administration/configuration.md" >}}) for more information about available configuration options.

 ## [enterprise]

 ### license_path

-Local filesystem path to Grafana Enterprise's license file.
+Local filesystem path to Mosaicoo Enterprise's license file.
 Defaults to `<paths.data>/license.jwt`.

 ### license_text

-> **Note:** Available in Grafana Enterprise version 7.4 and later.
+> **Note:** Available in Mosaicoo Enterprise version 7.4 and later.

-When set to the text representation (i.e. content of the license file) of the license, Grafana will evaluate and apply the given license to the instance.
+When set to the text representation (i.e. content of the license file) of the license, Mosaicoo will evaluate and apply the given license to the instance.

 ### auto_refresh_license

-> **Note:** Available in Grafana Enterprise version 7.4 and later.
+> **Note:** Available in Mosaicoo Enterprise version 7.4 and later.

-When enabled, Grafana will send the license and usage statistics to the license issuer.
-If the license has been updated on the issuer's side to be valid for a different number of users or a new duration, your Grafana instance will be updated with the new terms automatically.
+When enabled, Mosaicoo will send the license and usage statistics to the license issuer.
+If the license has been updated on the issuer's side to be valid for a different number of users or a new duration, your Mosaicoo instance will be updated with the new terms automatically.
 Defaults to `true`.

 ### license_validation_type

-> **Note:** Available in Grafana Enterprise version 8.3 and later.
+> **Note:** Available in Mosaicoo Enterprise version 8.3 and later.

-When set to `aws`, Grafana will validate its license status with Amazon Web Services (AWS) instead of with Grafana Labs.
+When set to `aws`, Mosaicoo will validate its license status with Amazon Web Services (AWS) instead of with Mosaicoo Labs.
 Only use this setting if you purchased an Enterprise license from AWS Marketplace.
-Defaults to empty, which means that by default Grafana Enterprise will validate using a license issued by Grafana Labs.
-For details about licenses issued by AWS, refer to [Activate a Grafana Enterprise license purchased through AWS Marketplace]({{< relref "../enterprise/license/activate-aws-marketplace-license/" >}}).
+Defaults to empty, which means that by default Mosaicoo Enterprise will validate using a license issued by Mosaicoo Labs.
+For details about licenses issued by AWS, refer to [Activate a Mosaicoo Enterprise license purchased through AWS Marketplace]({{< relref "../enterprise/license/activate-aws-marketplace-license/" >}}).

 ## [white_labeling]